 - A. Application shall be made on a form provided by the city. - B. The city shall review the request for a lot line adjustment as provided in Section 17.120.030 to determine compliance with the standards of this title.
-The city manager shall approve or deny the request in writing based on the criteria of this chapterin Section 17.126.020 and the zoning ordinanceType I procedure as provided in Article II within thirty-30 days of submittal of the requesta complete application.
+The city manager shall approve or deny the request in writing based on the criteria in Section 17.126.020 and the Type II procedure as provided in Article II within 30 days of submittal of a complete application.